ncss-tech/ROSETTA-docs/README.md

 ## Background and Practical Application

-For engineering applications, current processes being used to access authoritative soils data, predict hydraulic parameters, and subsequently calculate lateral effects distances are time consuming and a considerable amount of pre and post processing are required.
-ROSETTA hydraulic outputs included in the web service and API include output parameters of importance for engineering applications.
+From an engineering context, predicting soil hydraulic parameters, used to model flow and transport, and subsequently calculating lateral effect distances has historically been time consuming.
+The current processes used to access authoritative soils data, predict hydraulic parameters, and subsequently calculate lateral effects distances require a significant commitment of time from hydraulic engineers.
+ROSETTA hydraulic outputs included in the web service and API include output parameters of importance for engineering, agronomic, and climate modeling applications.

 ROSETTA hydraulic parameters are also used in a variety of other ways including:
 * Modeling changes in soil properties caused by use and management and their effects on soil hydraulic parameters